Police investigating fatal shooting in Highland Springs

-HENRICO COUNTY, Va. – Police are investigating a deadly shooting in Highland Springs Sunday night.
+HENRICO COUNTY, Va. – Police are investigating a deadly Sunday night shooting in Highland Springs.

-Lt.
-M. E. Stanton with Henrico Police said officers were called to Hanover Road and Nine Mile Road to investigate a report of a shooting.

-“This investigation has transitioned into a death investigation and remains ongoing at this time,” Stanton said.
+Officers were called to Hanover Road and Nine Mile Road to investigate the shooting," Henrico Police Lt.
+Stanton said Sunday night.
+"This investigation has transitioned into a death investigation and remains ongoing at this time."

+The victim was later identified as Stephen Powell, 33, of Beaver Road in Henrico.

+"[He] was found deceased inside a vehicle at the scene," a Henrico Police spokesperson said.
+"The suspect, Mr. Branden Dalay, 23, of Fenestra Circle in North Chesterfield, Virginia, has been charged with 2nd Degree Murder, Use of a firearm in commission of a felony, Burglary, and Grand Larceny (auto).
+Additional charges are pending."

 Anyone with information is asked to contact Metro Richmond Crime Stoppers at 804-780-1000.